Vanilla Almond Cookies (vegan) & a Nice Cup of Tea

 Rice Dream Plant Milk

 I was challenged to create a little tea party and try Rice Dream in a cup of tea to see how I found it.
-I figured a batch of these vanilla almond cookies seemed like the ideal foil for a nice cup of tea and were festive enough for any post Christmas gatherings.
-They also filled up the biscuit tin in case of any unexpected guests, which is just as well as I had several.
+I figured a batch of these vanilla almond cookies are the ideal foil for a nice cup of tea and are festive enough for any post Christmas gatherings.
+They also filled up the biscuit tin nicely.
+You just never know when unexpected guests might pay a call.
+Turns out, I had several.

 Because I like my tea very weak, I’m quite sensitive to the taste of any added milk.
 I tried the rice milk with Earl Grey and a more traditional breakfast tea and can honestly say I liked it and was happy with both cups.
 The flavour is good, without compromising the tea’s taste and it didn’t split as I’ve noticed some non-dairy milks do.
 CT, who drinks his tea a little stronger than me, also found it more than acceptable.